 Sue Aspland, Head Teacher, Springfield Infants School, Waterlooville, Hampshire.

 This year, we’ve been producing music workshop videos during lockdown which will be broadcast for free, so that as many families as possible can get these musical benefits.
-We don’t want any one to miss out on transition this year, so you can benefit from our music practise this Summer.
+We don’t want anyone to miss out on transition this year, so you can benefit from our music practice this Summer.